GGianluppi/penetration-testing-capstone/README.md

 <img src="https://github.com/user-attachments/assets/179e296d-64fe-4e87-ad93-8ea86e7df10a">
 </p>

-**Step 4: Research and propose SMB attack remediation.**
+### Step 4: Research and propose SMB attack remediation.

-What are two remediation methods for preventing SMB servers from being accessed?
+#### What are two remediation methods for preventing SMB servers from being accessed?

-1. Implement Strong Authentication and Access Controls: Enforce strong password policies and use multi-factor authentication (MFA) for all users accessing the SMB server.
+**1. Implement Strong Authentication and Access Controls:** Enforce strong password policies and use multi-factor authentication (MFA) for all users accessing the SMB server.</br>
-2. Restrict SMB Access via Firewall Rules: Use firewall rules to restrict access to the SMB ports (typically TCP 445 and TCP 139) from untrusted networks or unauthorized IP addresses.
+**2. Restrict SMB Access via Firewall Rules:** Use firewall rules to restrict access to the SMB ports (typically TCP 445 and TCP 139) from untrusted networks or unauthorized IP addresses.